As a father, you have a lot to offer your children.

 How Do I Establish Paternity?

 Paternity is the legal recognition that a man is a child’s father.
-Paternity is important because it is the first step in determining the rights and responsibilities of a father.
+Paternity is important because it is the first step in determining the rights and responsibilities of a child’s legal father.

-If your child was born in wedlock, Texas courts will automatically recognize your parental rights.
+Texas courts will automatically recognize your parental rights if your child was born in wedlock.
 If not, you may have to do more to establish paternity.

 In Texas, the law recognizes presumptions of paternity.
 A presumption of paternity means that, in certain circumstances, the law will assume a man is a child’s father.

-Fathers that qualify as a presumed father automatically get the legal rights of a parent.
+Fathers that qualify as presumed fathers automatically get a parent’s legal rights.

 The Texas Family Code gives several situations in which the law presumes paternity.
 Most of these apply to fathers who are married to the child’s mother at some point.
 Only one presumption applies to unmarried fathers.